lyutails/Train-A/README.md

 ### Manager credentials

-The manager and the root administrator can enter the system with
+The manager and the root administrator can enter the system with</br>
-email: admin@admin.com
+email: admin@admin.com</br>
-password: my-password
+password: my-password</br>